Sheph/TriggerTime/README.md

 **1. About**
 -------------------
-Trigger Time is a story-driven, top-down Shoot'em up with a fun gravity gun and physics puzzles to solve.
+Trigger Time is a story-driven, top-down shoot'em up with a fun gravity gun and physics puzzles to solve.
 Blast your way through 9 levels filled with enemies, hazards and bizarre bosses.
 Along the way you'll take control of vehicles, pick up weapons, items and boosters.